soerenbnoergaard/snd-usb-audio-audient-evo8/README.md

     amixer -q -c EVO8 sset 'DAW 2 mix' 0%,100%,0%,0%
     amixer -q -c EVO8 sset 'DAW 3 mix' 0%,0%,100%,0%
     amixer -q -c EVO8 sset 'DAW 4 mix' 0%,0%,0%,100%

+**NOTE:** I have noticed that somethimes the output routing does not work right away on output 3L and 4R.
+This seems to be fixable like this:

+1. Go to `alsamixer`
+2. Find `DAW 3 mix`
+3. Turn the left channel volume down one step by typing `z´
+4. Turn the left channel volume up one step by typing `q´
+5. Find `DAW 4 mix`
+6. Turn the right cnannel volume down one step by typing `c´
+7. Turn the right channel volume up one step by typing `e´

+I am sure this can be done with the `amixer` commands as well but I have not tried yet.

 Known limitations
 -----------------